 It can be noted that most rainwater harvesting applications are set up for outdoor use, namely for irrigation, gardening, and outdoor washing.
 But with the right setup, an indoor application can be set up for cooking, bathing, washing, and even drinking.
 For these purposes, a proper post-filtration system is necessary to remove potentially harmful contaminants.

 Filtration systems vary greatly.
-Sediments filtration systems will remove particles of debris making the water suitable for bathing and cleaning, while UV filters will remove harmful bacteria, making safe for consumption.
+Sediments filtration systems will remove particles of debris making the water suitable for bathing and cleaning, while UV filters will remove harmful bacteria, making it safe for consumption.
 The type of filtration system needed will depend greatly on the household’s needs.

 How Much Rainwater do I Need to Collect?